How to roll a die?

 To calculate the number of dots on a die is quite simple, assuming there are an even number of faces.
 Take the maximum roll and add one.
 Multiple the result by the number of faces, and divide by 2 – and that’s your answer.

-So for a 6-sided die, the maximum roll plus 1 is 7.
+So how many dots are on a pair of dice?
+For a 6-sided die, the maximum roll plus 1 is 7.
 There are 6 faces, so 6 x 7 is 42.
 Dividing the result by 2 gives 21, which is the actual number of dots on the die.

 For a 10-sided die, the maximum roll plus 1 is 11.
 There are 10 faces, so 11 x 10 is 110.
 Dividing the result by 2 gives 55.